brendanhasz/probflow/docs/parameters.rst

 Transforming Parameters
 -----------------------

-TODO: talk about transform and inv_transform args to constructor
+TODO: talk about transform and inv_transform args to constructor.
+Parameter w/ lognormal posterior as an example?
+Also mention that the transform is only applied to the samples the posterior emits, and NOT to the prior (i.e. the prior and posterior should be in the same non-transformed space)

 Estimators